-Integer a positive or negative, real, base-ten number with no significant digits to the right of any decimal point.
-The range of integers is +9999999999999999999999999999999999 Fixed Point a positive or negative, real, base-ten number with significant digits to the right of a decimal point.
-The range of fixed-point numeric data is $+/-0.999999999999999999999999999999999999$ Floating Point a positive or negative, real, base-ten number that is represented in exponential form: 12345 is represented as .12345E+5 and .00001 is represented as .1E-4.
-The range for floating point is +/-0.99999999999999E-114 to +/-0.99999999999999E+141.
-Array a table of numeric data (Integer, Fixed Point, or Floating Point) with up to 3 dimensions, requiring integer subscripts to access the individual table entries.
+Integer a positive or neg ative, real, base-ter number with no significant digits to the to +/-999999999999.0.

+Fixed Point a positive or negative, real, base-ten number with significant digits to the right of form: 12345 is represented as .12345E+5 and .00001 is represented as .1E-4.
+The range for floating point is +/-0.999999999999E-114 to +/-

+Floating Point a positive or negative, real, base-ten number that is represented in exponential dimensions, requiring integer subscripts to access the individual table entries.
 The maximum number of total entries in the array cannot exceed 65000 entries.
 In an I/O directive, you can use [ALL] as the subscript of an array to specify all elements of the array.

+0.99999999999E+141.

-Numeric Expression a numeric function, numeric constant, or arithmetic expression whose result is numeric data.
+Array a table of numeric data (Integer, Fixed Point, or Floating Point) with up to 3 numeric data.
 Unless otherwise noted, numeric expressions can be used wherever numeric data are required.

+Numeric Expression a numeric function, numeric constant, or arithmetic expression whose result is